citp/privacy-policy-historical/b/bm/bmi/bmi.com.md

-> *The following text is extracted and transformed from the bmi.com privacy policy that was archived on 2010-12-22.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101222170652id_/http%3A//www.bmi.com/privacy%3Flink%3Dfooter) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the bmi.com privacy policy that was archived on 2011-06-28.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110628180854id_/http%3A//www.bmi.com/privacy) for the most accurate reproduction.*

-# BMI.com | Privacy Policy
+# Privacy Policy | BMI.com

-Broadcast Music, Inc. collects license fees from businesses that use music, which it distributes as royalties to songwriters, composers & music publishers.
+Broadcast Music, Inc., a global leader in rights management, collects license fees from businesses that use music, which it distributes as royalties to songwriters, composers & music publishers.

 ## Introduction